 See also:

 An angel investor is typically a wealthy individual who funds early-stage businesses.
-Investors usually want equity ownership in businesses they invest their money in.
-Having ownership means they will collect a percent of your profits in exchange for their investment.
-Read more about the pros and cons of angel investments.
+Investors usually want equity ownership in businesses in which they invest their money.
+Having ownership means they will collect a percentage of your profits in exchange for their investment.
+To get the full picture, you can read more about the pros and cons of angel investments.

 Crowdfunding a small business is when you get customers to pre-order products or services.
 It’s a great way to raise funds before opening your business or creating a product.